Finding an Apartment in Texarkana

 Texarkana, a medium-sized city, comprises 11 distinct neighborhoods.
 Some are remote with fewer people, limited traffic and little noise and population, while others have more hustle and bustle--typically appealing to co-eds and avowed urbanites.
 Wherever you live in Texarkana, diversity abounds, and your neighbors are likely to come from all walks of life--ranging from from college students to young families to retirees, in a variety of professions including a large number of officer workers and service providers.

 Sugar Hill Road/Sanderson Lane: The most expensive place to rent in Texarkana, this suburban neighborhood offers everything from single family homes to apartment rentals.
-Immensely walkable and relatively safe, this is a popular area for college students.$$$$
+Immensely walkable, this is a popular area for college students.

-Garland: Less expensive than Sugar Hill Road, this town’s schools are well-rated, and the majority of properties here are homeowner-owned.
+Garland: Less expensive than Sugar Hill Road, the majority of properties here are homeowner-owned.
 Still there is a high vacancy rate, which signifies either weak demand or seasonal variation due to student comings and goings.
-The landlord's loss is your gain: lots of availability may mean room to negotiate! $$
+The landlord's loss is your gain: lots of availability may mean room to negotiate!

-Sanderson Lane/ E. 50th Street: This quiet suburban neighborhood has good schools and a comparatively low vacancy rate, indicating that it is an in-demand--and relatively pricey--place to live. $$$$
+Sanderson Lane/ E. 50th Street: This quiet suburban neighborhood has a comparatively low vacancy rate, indicating that it is an in-demand--and relatively pricey--place to live.

 East St./Forest St.: Homes in this urban enclave date back to the 1940s.
-A high population of inmates call this area home, so grit factor can be high.
-Prices, meanwhile, are low, but there are obvious trade-offs.$$
+Prices, meanwhile, are low, but there are trade-offs.

-South Texarkana: Perhaps the cheapest place to live in all of Texarkana, South Texarkana offers older, well-established homes…. as well as a high population of inmates, much like the East St./Forest St. area.
-An extremely high vacancy rate despite the low cost may set off alarm bells for some renters. $
+South Texarkana: Perhaps the lowest cost place to live in all of Texarkana, South Texarkana offers older, well-established homes.
+An extremely high vacancy rate despite the low cost may set off alarm bells for some renters.

-E. 9th Street/N. Oats Street: This troubled area’s vacancy rate hovers at a whopping 25 percent, and the neighborhood is home to more single mothers per household than nearly anywhere else in the country, let alone Arkansas.
-If you are thinking of taking advantage of low rental costs in this neighborhood, be prepared for the fact that many people who live here struggle to make ends meet. $$
+E. 9th Street/N. Oats Street: If you are thinking of taking advantage of low rental costs in this neighborhood, be prepared for the fact that many people who live here struggle to make ends meet.

 Jim Walter Drive/E. 19th Street: This remote neighborhood offers many historic homes broken up into apartment rentals.
-House are spread out with lots of open space, and many residents stay for a while (or forever), as evidenced by very low vacancy rates. $$
+Houses are spread out with lots of open space, and many residents stay for a while (or forever), as evidenced by very low vacancy rates.

 Living in Texarkana